aazaff/teachPaleobiology/GitTutorial/gitTutorial.md

 ````

 Step 4: You are done!
 DONE!
 You will now see the file online in your GitHub Repository.
 Repeat Steps 2-3 if you make any changes to the file on your local machine and want them uploaded to GitHub.

+## Trouble Shooting

+If you still have problems either with installing or using git, you can access this additional file on [troubleshooting git](https://github.com/aazaff/teachPaleobiology/blob/master/GitTutorial/GitTroubleshooting.md).
+If the tips in that file also do not work, please do not hesitate to contact me.